enormandeau/barque/README.md

 databases.

 **Barque** can also produce OTUs, which are then annotated using a database.
-These annotated OTUs are used as a database to find read counts per OTU per sample.
+These annotated OTUs are then used as a database to find read counts per OTU per sample.

 ## Use cases

 The approach implemented in **Barque** is especially useful for species management projects:

-- Monitoring of invasive species
+- Monitoring invasive species
 - Confirming the presence of specific species
 - Characterizing meta-communities in varied environments
-- Improving species distribution knowledge for cryptic taxa
+- Improving species distribution knowledge of cryptic taxa
 - Following loss of species over medium to long-term monitoring

 Since Barque depends on the use of high-quality barcoding databases, it is